Learn

 The consultation is where natural results begin.
 A thorough individual assessment of facial anatomy, an honest conversation about realistic outcomes and a conservative treatment plan tailored to the individual face are the foundation of every appointment at Core Aesthetics.

 If you have concerns about previous treatment that has not produced a natural result, Corey can assess the situation at consultation.
-In some cases, dissolving existing filler and starting fresh is the most appropriate pathway.
-Read more about dissolving dermal filler at Core Aesthetics.
+In some cases, dissolving existing volume treatment and starting fresh is the most appropriate pathway.
+Read more about dissolving facial volume treatment at Core Aesthetics.

 Book a consultation at Core Aesthetics, Oakleigh.